 Can You Set Your Sky Hub Modem to Bridge Mode?
 If you have a Sky Hub Modem and you wish to add an additional WiFi router into the mix, then you are probably wondering about how to sort it out.
 Unfortunately you cannot set your Sky Hub Modem into bridge mode.

 Sky Hub Modem Mode

-If you have been searching for how to configure an additional WiFi router to start communicating with your existing setup then you are in luck, but we have some bad new, followed by good news.
+If you have been searching for how to configure an additional WiFi router to start communicating with your existing Sky router then you are in luck, but we have some bad new, followed by good news.

 The bad news is that Sky Hubs are unlike Virgin Media routers because they do not have different modes of operation.